 Ideally, MAE and Bias would be both equal to zero.
 As is typical, MAE increases with the forecast horizon.
 MAE and Bias for the fleet of wind power resources are less due to offsetting errors.
-Across all time frames, the ISO-NE/DNV forecast is very good compared to industry standards, and monthly MAE is within the yearly performance targets.
+Across all time frames, the ISO-NE/DNV forecast is very good compared to industry standards, and up to 90 minutes look-ahead monthly MAE is within the yearly performance targets.